Logotype for Mid-America Apartment Communities Inc

 • Effective rent growth guidance midpoint lowered by 35 bps to 0.5%; average occupancy guidance lowered by 20 bps to 95.5%.

-• Expect supply pressure to moderate in 2025, with demand outpacing new deliveries.
+• Expect supply pressure to moderate in 2025, with demand outpacing new deliveries and improved pricing power.

 Partial view of Summaries dataset, powered by Quartr API